-Do NOT say you're the one who is gonna be Pirate King within Luffy's earshot.
-(Not as mockery.
-He at least tolerates the ones he sees as rivals)
+Do NOT say you're the one who is gonna be Pirate King within Luffy's earshot (or at least not as mockery; he at least tolerates the ones he sees as rivals).

-While played more for comedy, taking his meat is a fine way to piss him off.
+Taking his meat is also a fine way to piss him off.

 Much earlier, it becomes clear that he doesn't take kindly to being accused of being unable to keep a promise.
 Due to the fact that his life's ambition is pretty much built off of a promise that he made to Kuina, this is understandable.